 The official documents of the community are found on the Group.io/g/GreenGateGrove (SCOA) site or can be obtained from the office.
 These are made available to each property owner/resident.

-The Green Gate Grove Property Owners has a Yahoo Group (SCOA) that sends out to all registered members events and all activities via email.
+The Green Gate Grove Property Owners has an IO Group (SCOA) that sends out to all registered members events and all activities via email.
 We also have this web site which shows all Activities.
 We have monthly schedules block meetings and a Board of Directors meeting and all members, that is property owners, are encouraged to attend.
-The Green Gate Grove Greengator is a newsletter written, printed and available to all residents from November through March.
-It is edited and managed by community volunteers.

 A resident's phone directory is produced every year in February and each property owner can download a copy on the following https://groups.io/g/GreenGateGrove/files page (if you have joined the group) or from the office.
 The board of Executive Committee, directors, members, activities committee officers and chairs, and an activities schedule and also be found on this site.
 There is also a Sales and Rentals listing on our Web Site.

 Property owners are responsible for maintaining their properties to community standards.
 If you are away from your property for periods of time, arrangements must be made for mowing of grass and any other necessary yard care, including picking up fallen fruit.
 You may be billed for care if your property is unsightly and community-paid grounds personnel must clean it up.
 If you leave for an extended time, please put all moveable objects inside your locked house, garage or shed.
 It is also a good idea to leave a key for your home with a neighbor.
 And, as above, be sure to arrange for property care.